saltstack/salt/doc/ref/configuration/master.rst

 Default: ``smart``

 The pillar_source_merging_strategy option allows you to configure merging strategy between different sources.
-It accepts 4 values:
+It accepts 5 values:

+* ``none``:
+  It will not do any merging at all and only parse the pillar data from the passed environment and 'base' if no environment was specified.

 * ``recurse``: